Advancements

 If your lungs do not sound clear, and your doctor detects an abnormal breathing sound, the next step is to undergo testing to identify the cause.

 Digital pulse oximetry is a painless, noninvasive method of measuring the saturation of oxygen in your blood.
 Lung imaging (such as a chest X-ray or chest CT scan) can help pinpoint the presence of a mass, lung infection, emphysema (COPD), and pulmonary fibrosis.
 In some cases, your doctor may recommend pulmonary function testing to examine how well your lungs are working.
-These tests measure lung volume, capacity, rates of flow and gas exchange.
+These tests measure lung volumes, rates of air flow and gas exchange.

 How to maintain your lung health.

-“If you have asthma or COPD ( approximately 12% of the world’s population is affected), use your inhaler medications as prescribed,” Dr. Wanner says.
+“If you have asthma or COPD (approximately 12% of the world’s population is affected), use your inhaler medications as prescribed,” Dr. Wanner says.

 To schedule an appointment with a UHealth pulmonologist, call 305-243-6387 or request an appointment online.